axibase/atsd/rule-engine/notifications/webhook.md

 ## Headers

-The request will include standard HTTP headers: Content-Length, Content-Type, User-Agent, Host, Connection, Accept-Encoding.
+The request includes standard HTTP headers: Content-Length, Content-Type, User-Agent, Host, Connection, Accept-Encoding.

 ## Message Signature

-The message payload can be signed with the `SHA1` algorithm by filling out the `Secret` field, in which case outgoing requests will include a special header `x-axi-signature`.
+The message payload can be signed with the `SHA1` algorithm by filling out the `Secret` field, in which case outgoing requests include a special header `x-axi-signature`.

 This header contains the lower-cased `HMAC-SHA1` hex digest of the payload.